Consequences of the compatibility of skein algebra and cluster algebra on surfaces: Abstract

 \section{Abstract}

-We show the compatibility of two algebras associated with a topological surface with punctures: the cluster algebra of surfaces defined by Fomin, Shapiro, and Thurston, and the classical limit of the generalized skein algebra constructed by Roger and Yang.
-There is an explicit monomorphism from the former to the latter.
-As applications, we resolve Roger-Yang's conjecture on the deformation quantization of the decorated Teichm\"uller space.
-We also obtain several new results on the cluster algebra of surfaces.
-For example, the cluster algebra of a punctured torus is not finitely generated, and it differs from its upper cluster algebra.
+We investigate two algebra of curves on a topological surface with interior punctures -- the cluster algebra of surfaces defined by Fomin, Shapiro, and Thurston, and the generalized skein algebra constructed by Roger and Yang.
+By establishing their compatibility, we resolve Roger-Yang's conjecture on the deformation quantization of the decorated Teichm\"uller space.
+We also obtain several structural results on the cluster algebra of surfaces.
+The cluster algebra of a positive genus surface is not finitely generated, and it differs from its upper cluster algebra.